abyildirim/inst-inpaint/README.md

 We set various GAN and diffusion-based baselines and run experiments on synthetic and real image datasets.
 We compare methods with different evaluation metrics that measure the quality and accuracy of the models and show significant quantitative and qualitative improvements.

 ## News
+- Human-like instructions for finetuning are released.
+(Dec 09, 2025)
 - GQA-Inpaint pretrained model is released.
 (June 29, 2023)
 - GQA-Inpaint dataset is released.
 (June 29, 2023)
 - Inst-Inpaint training, inference, evaluation, and demo codes are released.
 (June 29, 2023)